Clean Eating with Everdine: Frozen prepared meals by courier

 All of the meals seemed to be well thought out in concept, with clear packaging and labelling meaning it was easy to see the meal information in a crowded freezer.
 Each meal box included information for whether the meal was most appropriate for microwave or oven.
 Most required 6-10 minutes in the microwave.

 Now, when cooking with fresh ingredients you can be sure of plump juicy veg.
-Once you start freezing and reheating prepared meals you can sometime end up with soggy veg.
+Once you start freezing and reheating prepared meals you can sometimes end up with soggy veg.
 This is true of a few of the meals where the water processes and change of state have had an effect on the “look” of some meal elements.

 However, from the meals tested, this freezing process has definitely not had an impact on the quality of flavours.
 The Thai Green Curry was simply delightful, with strong yet balanced flavours.
 This was also the case with the Salmon Tandoori – full of lovely flavour, with a plump, good-sized piece of fish.